mta-solutions/fsharp-data-validation/README.md

 #### `disputeWithFact`

-The `disputeWithFact` operation takes a failure value and a function with the signature `'A -> bool` where `'A` is the value being validated.
+The `disputeWithFact` operation takes a failure value and a function with the signature `'A -> bool`, where `'A` is the value being validated.
 If the result of the function is `false`, the failure value is added to the result before the next validation is executed.
 Otherwise, the validation proceeds normally.